-I had a major epiphany the other day.
+I had an epiphany the other day.

 As I sat down to revamp my coaching page, I suddenly realized something: my particular brand of coaching is highly specialized.